Meet Love Island 2020 contestant Wallace Wilson – his journey in the villa so far

 After choosing Siânnise, Paige and Sophie to share dinner with, but it seemed he didn’t click with all of them.

-Despite initially having an attraction to Siânnise, Wallace coupled up with Rebecca, but do they click?
+Despite initially having an attraction to Siânnise, Wallace coupled up with Rebecca, but sparks didn’t fly between the duo.

+Rebecca wasn’t impressed with Wallace’s avocado on toast breakfast, as she told the others she didn’t like avocado.

+The pair subsequently ended their very short-lived romance, and in a shock dumping, the islanders decided to save Rebecca and sent Wallace packing.

 What does Wallace think makes him perfect for Love Island?